-In the Middle School, we offer a multitude of after-school activities that encourage students try new things and push beyond their comfort zones.
+In the Middle School, we offer a multitude of after-school activities that encourage students to try new things and push beyond their comfort zones.

 Practices and games are typically held from 3 to 5 p.m., with occasional weekend games.
 We offer round-trip transportation to practices and games, whether they take place at our satellite sports complex or at an area school.
 A comprehensive list of sports offered is available on our Athletics page.
-Rounding out our athletic offerings are club teams, including equestrian, mountain biking and water polo.
+Rounding out our athletic offerings are club teams, including mountain biking and water polo.

 The Middle School Community Engagement Parents Board meets as needed with leaders in the Middle School and the Isdell Center for Global Leadership to help organize service-learning opportunities for students and families.